 If you want learners to have access to a standalone quiz via the Internet or an intranet, and if you don't need to track their completion or progress, then web publishing is for you.

-(If you do need tracking capabilities, publish to Articulate Online or an LMS instead.
+(If you do need tracking capabilities, publish to an LMS instead.
 Or, if you need to incorporate your quiz into an Articulate Presenter course, click here.)

 In this tutorial, we'll look at how to use Articulate Quizmaker's web publishing option to turn a standalone quiz into web-ready content.